SteelSeries Aerox 5 Wireless

 • 3.3

-Side button quality is the most frequent ergonomic complaint.
-Reviewers like the extra inputs, but many criticize the front button or rocker for being hard to reach or actuate quickly.
+Side button quality is the most divided button topic: accessible in some hands, but the front button and rocker are often hard to reach or actuate quickly.

 based on 4 reviews